Questions and

 A handy rule of thumb for quick estimating, is that, in North America, a full load for most liquid nitrogen and liquid oxygen delivery trailers is about 20 tons of product.
 This is equivalent to about 530,000 scf of gaseous oxygen or 610,000 scf of gaseous nitrogen.. |

-| How Much Will I Save if I Switch to an Onsite Nitrogen or Oxygen Gas Supply? |
+How Much Will I Save if I Switch to an Onsite Nitrogen or Oxygen Gas Supply? |

 Savings are generally at least 20% (compared to liquid) and can be more than 50%.
 Savings are usually measured in hundreds of thousands of dollars a year.
 No one can tell you exactly how much you might save until they fully understand your needs, have defined the system required to meet those needs, and can compare the before and after costs on a comparable basis.
 However, UCG can provide a preliminary estimate for the cost of onsite product once we know the type of product you need (including required purity and delivery pressure), your estimated average usage rate, and an estimated cost for power at your site.
-Development of a definitive onsite gas supply proposal requires detailed information about your specific situation, including site conditions, the length of the supply period that you need or want, applicable electric power cost or rate schedules, and details of your anticipated usage pattern, including flow rate variations that occur a daily basis and longer-term.
-In general, your savings will be higher the greater your average usage rate, the less variation in demand that you have each day and over more extended periods of time, the longer the agreed supply period, the lower the cost of electric power at your site, and the greater the cost for delivered liquid product.
-Keep in mind that only a portion of your onsite gas costs will escalate over time - which means that there will be significant growth in your savings (versus the cost of liquid products) over the life of the contract. |
+Development of a definitive onsite gas oxygen or nitrogen supply proposal requires detailed information about your specific situation, including site conditions, the length of the supply period that you need or want, applicable electric power cost or rate schedules, and details of your anticipated usage pattern, including flow rate variations that occur on a daily basis or on a longer basis such as weekly, monthly, or seasonally.
+Recurring peaks can be handled cost effectively if they are identified up-front and incorporated into the sizing of plant components and operating strategies.
+In general, onsite gas production savings will be higher the greater your average usage rate, the less variation in demand that you have each day, and over more extended periods of time, the longer the agreed supply period, the lower the cost of electric power at your site, and, since the assumed comparison is against the cost of using bulk liquid products, the greater the cost which you are paying, or would have to pay for delivered liquid product which can increase significantly over a 7 to 15 year period.
+Keep in mind that only a portion of your onsite gas costs will escalate over time - and only for auditable, and often very predictable reasons.
+Budgeting for nitrogen or oxygen costs is much more accurate with an onsite gas supply than the cost of liquid, which is subject to unexpected, steep and seemingly arbitrary increases.
+You can expect to see significant growth in your savings over the life of your UCG onsite supply contract compared to the alternative of using vaporized bulk liquid products.
+Bulk liquid products require more than twice the amount of power to produce, and have significant diesel fuel and other distribution costs.
+All of these combine to raise the price of delivered liquid products at a more rapid rate than the cost of making gaseous products on-site. |

-| What Type of Plant Will Be Used to Supply My Needs? |
+What Type of On-site Gas Generation / Production Plant Will Be Used to Supply My Needs? |

 UCG and